-Craig Stevens is a vice president at DCI Group where he provides strategic communications and public relations counsel to a number of DCI Group’s clients, drawing on his nearly two decades of experience in consulting, government, campaigns, and politics.
+Craig Stevens is a partner at DCI Group where he provides strategic communications and public relations counsel to a number of DCI Group’s clients, drawing on his nearly two decades of experience in consulting, government, campaigns, and politics.
 He is also a leader in the firm’s crisis management practice, offering message development, media training, and often serving as an on-the-record spokesperson for clients.
 As a seasoned writer, Craig drafts executive communications including speeches, statements, testimony and op-eds for principals.
 And he is an expert in health policy and energy policy, regularly providing insight as a guest on television and radio programs.

 Since joining DCI Group, Craig has worked on some of the firm’s highest profile campaigns, developing relevant communications content and leveraging that content through earned media and social media channels including Twitter, Facebook, and LinkedIn.